semantic-release/semantic-release/docs/usage/workflow-configuration.md

 ### channel

 The `channel` can be defined for any branch type.
-If it's not defined, releases will be done on the default distribution channel (for example the `@latest` [dist-tag](https://docs.npmjs.com/cli/dist-tag) for npm).
+By default releases will be done on the default distribution channel (for example the `@latest` [dist-tag](https://docs.npmjs.com/cli/dist-tag) for npm) for the first [release branch](#release-branches) and on a distribution channel named based on the branch `name` for any other branch.
+If the `channel` property is set to `false` the default channel will be used.

-The value of `channel`, if defined, is generated with [Lodash template](https://lodash.com/docs#template) with the variable `name` available.
+The value of `channel`, if defined as a string, is generated with [Lodash template](https://lodash.com/docs#template) with the variable `name` available.

 For example the configuration `['master', {name: 'next', channel: 'channel-${name}'}]` will be expanded as:
 ```js